Load Balancing Algorithms: Round Robin, Least Connections, and Beyond

 Latency and resource-based approaches provide more responsive routing but require additional infrastructure.
 IP hash offers session affinity at the cost of potential hotspots.

-Honestly, the algorithm matters less than the fundamentals: health checking, appropriate server sizing, and not overloading any single instance.
+The algorithm matters less than the fundamentals: health checking, appropriate server sizing, and not overloading any single instance.
 Pick something reasonable, monitor it, and adjust as needed.
+When choosing an algorithm, start with round robin or random for simplicity, move to least connections when request durations vary, and reach for consistent hashing or power of two choices when operating at scale with frequent cluster changes.

 For related reading, see my post on Load Balancing for fundamentals of load balancer architecture.
 To understand how load balancers integrate with API management, see API Gateway.
 For resilience patterns that work alongside load balancing, see Resilience Patterns.